realworldocaml/book/book/imperative-programming/README.md

 Let's see this in action in a simple interactive application.
 The following program, `time_converter`, prompts the user for a time zone, and then prints out the current time in that time zone.
-Here, we use Core's `Zone` module for looking up a time zone, and the `Time` module for computing the current time and printing it out in the time zone in
+Here, we use `Core`'s `Zone` module for looking up a time zone, and the `Time` module for computing the current time and printing it out in the time zone in question:
-question:

 ```ocaml file=examples/correct/time_converter/time_converter.ml
 open Core